whiteribbonalliance/dashboard-front/README.md

 ## Deployment to Google App Engine

-This repo has continuous deployment/continuous integration set up.

-There is a GitHub action defined in `.github/workflows/default-google-app-engine.yml` which deploys to Google App Engine when you push or merge to `main`, except `README.md`.
-The app will deploy to https://dashboard-frontend-dot-deft-stratum-290216.uc.r.appspot.com plus any other domains that are pointing there.
+Fork this repository and add the required environment variables to `Repository secrets` in GitHub.
+Add optional environment variables if needed.
+These variables will be loaded into `app.yaml`.

+For deployment, it is also required to add the following environment variables to `Repository secrets`:

+- `SERVICE_NAME=` The service name in App Engine.
+- `GOOGLE_CREDENTIALS=` credentials.json file.
+- `SERVICE_ACCOUNT=` The Google Cloud service account.
+- `PROJECT_ID=` The Google Cloud project id.

+Add/Modify `resources` in `app.yaml` as needed.

+The GitHub action at `.github/workflows/prod-deploy-google-app-engine.yaml` will trigger a deployment to Google App Engine on push or merge.

 This script builds a Docker image and pushes to Google Container Registry and then deploys.
 In the future we may change to a direct Dockerless deployment which would use `app.yaml`.
 No authentication is needed because authentication is provided via the Google App Engine service account, whose credentials are stored in the GitHub secret `GOOGLE_CREDENTIALS` (to change this, go to the GitHub web interface and got o Settings -> Secrets and variables -> Actions.
 You will need to be an administrator on the GitHub repo to modify these credentials).

 There is also a manual Google App Engine deployment file set up in `app.yaml`.
-You can deploy manually from the command line using `gcloud app deploy app.yaml`.
-You need to install Google Cloud CLI (Command Line Interface) and be authenticated on the WRA Google Cloud Platform service account for this to work.
+You can deploy manually from the command line using `gcloud app deploy app.yaml` (you must directly include the env variables in `app.yaml`).
+You need to install Google Cloud CLI (Command Line Interface) and be authenticated on the Google Cloud Platform service account

 ## PMNCH - Azure deployment